mna/redisc/README.md

 ## Releases

+* **v1.1.6** : Append the actual error messages when a refresh returns "all nodes failed" error.

 * **v1.1.5** : Add `Cluster.PoolWaitTime` to configure the time to wait on a connection from a pool with `MaxActive` > 0 and `Wait` set to true (thanks to [@iwanbk][iwanbk]).

 * **v1.1.4** : Add `Conn.DoWithTimeout` and `Conn.ReceiveWithTimeout` to match redigo's `ConnWithTimeout` interface (thanks to [@letsfire][letsfire]).